jorinvo/me/content/post/https-for-one-month.md

 ---
 date: 2016-02-04T18:18:33+07:00
-description: |
+title: Only HTTPS For One Month
+---

 I'm excited about the future of HTTPS.
 And I did an experiment where I only used HTTPS for one month.
-  In this post I share the results of this experiment.
+In this post I share the results of this experiment.<!--more-->
-title: Only HTTPS For One Month
----

 I was really excited when [Let's Encrypt][letsencrypt] became available to the public.